manniwood/dbmigrator/README.md

 # DBMigrator: A Minimalist Database Migrator

+## Project Status: Experimental

+Just playing with some ideas here; figured I'd share.
+I wouldn't reccomend using this in production, but I'd be pleased if anybody stole some ideas from this project: it's quite permissively licenced.

+## Summary

 DBMigrator is an experiment to see just how minimal a database migrator can be.

 I was tempted to just write this in Bash, calling PostgreSQL's `psql` client